Aramco executives say Saudi reform plan will boost company

 DUBAI Executives at state-owned oil major Saudi Aramco said the economic reform plan announced by Saudi Arabia's powerful young prince on Monday would fuel growth by boosting existing company initiatives and attracting new capital.

-Chief executive Amin Nasser said in comments posted on the firm's official Twitter account that the plan will be a "major boost" to initiatives including the renewable energy program.
+Chief executive Amin Nasser said in comments posted on the firm's official Twitter account that the plan will be a "major boost" to initiatives including the renewable energy programme.

 "We will continue the journey of transformation in implementing large strategic investments," he said in the statement.